ringos/nfc-parser/README.md

-, which is an extended version of [Self-Attentive Parser](https://arxiv.org/abs/1805.01052), whose code base is at [this url](https://github.com/nikitakit/self-attentive-parser).
+NFC is an extended version of [Self-Attentive Parser](https://arxiv.org/abs/1805.01052), whose code base is at [this url](https://github.com/nikitakit/self-attentive-parser).

 ## Usage